Totomaterouge/tkinter.py-tutorial/README.md

 # tkinter.py-tutorial
-A tkinter tutorial in python for beginners
+A tkinter tutorial in python for beginners in french Un tutoriel python pour débutants en français